MenthorTools/menthor-api/README.md

 * IntelliJ with GROOVY installed
 * Git Client application (GitHub, Tortoise, Source Tree, etc)

-* Learn [here](http://joelabrahamsson.com/remote-branches-with-tortoisegit/) how to create your own local branch of this project using Tortoise.
+Note: Learn [here](http://joelabrahamsson.com/remote-branches-with-tortoisegit/) how to create your own local branch of this project using Tortoise.

 ## 4. Example